 Boswell Brewery in Quebec City (1852-1968)

-An extraordinary story is the tale of Boswell and its beer in Quebec City, La Vieille Capitale founded in 1608.
-Quebec City is one of the oldest urban settlements in North America.
+An extraordinary story is the tale of Boswell Brewery in Quebec City, or La Vieille Capitale, founded in 1608, one of the oldest urban settlements in North America.

-Joseph Knight Boswell (1812-1890), was an Irish immigrant from Dublin.
-He came to Quebec City in the 1830s (some say in 1844) to work with John Racey.
-Racey had two breweries.
-One, Cape Diamond Brewery which he acquired in 1830 from an earlier operator, continued in business through the 1800s.
-The other, on Saint-Paul Street in Quebec, ended being in Boswell’s hands.
-In 1852, Boswell bought land at the foot of Côte du Palais, or Palace Hill, on Saint-Valliers Street, to expand this brewery.
-Even by then the area had a storied history and, after a period of abandonment and fires, was revived as a commercial area.
-A brewery fit well amongst the tanners, bakers and other businesses in Palace Hill.
+Joseph Knight Boswell (1812-1890) was an Irish immigrant, from Dublin.
+He came to Quebec City in the 1830s or ’40, dates vary, to work with John Racey who owned owned two breweries.
+One, Cape Diamond Brewery, had been acquired in 1830 from an earlier brewer and continued brewing through the 1800s.
+The other, on Rue Saint-Paul in Quebec, ended in Boswell’s hands.
+In 1852 Boswell bought land at the foot of Côte du Palais, or Palace Hill, on Saint-Valliers Street, to expand this brewery.
+The area was being revived after a period of abandonment and fires as a commercial district.
+A brewery fit well among the tanners, bakers, and other industries in Palace Hill.

-On part of the land Boswell purchased, there had been a much earlier brewery, famously the first in Canada, the Brasserie du Roi, or King’s Brewery.
-This brewery was established in 1668 by the Intendant Jean Talon, when Quebec counted only 1000 people.
+On part of the land Boswell purchased there had been an earlier brewery, famously, the first in Canada: the Brasserie du Roi, or King’s Brewery.
+It was established in 1668 by the Intendant Jean Talon, when Quebec had only only about 1000 people.

-The Intendants were the chief administrators of French colonies and required to see to their economic and moral development.
-Between the first French presence in Quebec and 1759 when the English prevailed on the Plains of Abraham, a dozen Intendants had administered Quebec.
-Talon was considered the best and most enlightened, according to a National Breweries Ltd. 25th Anniversary commemorative booklet published in 1934 which reviewed the history of its component breweries.
+The Intendants were the chief administrators of the French colonies and oversaw their economic and moral development.
+Until 1759 when the English prevailed on the Plains of Abraham, a dozen Intendants had administered Quebec.
+Talon was considered the best and most enlightened, according to the National Breweries Ltd. 25th Anniversary commemorative booklet published in 1934 which outlined the history of its component breweries.

-It seems spirits of bad quality were being abused by the colonists.
+It seems liquors of poor quality were being abused by the colonists.
 Jean Talon sought to substitute a more healthful drink and keep the money in the community.
-Prior to establishing a brewery, Jean Talon tried his hand at potash which was used to make soap and glass in France, but this was short-lived.
+Library and Archives Canada states of Jean Talon:

-The brewery did not last long, either.
-By 1675, brewing had ceased; the brewery had lasted only seven years.
+The brewery was among other industrial initiatives of the enlightened Talon, but did not last long, ending in 1675.
 It seems the product cost too much and people continued to buy imported spirits, or brewed at home.
-Other accounts say the next Intendant, Count Frontenac, didn’t have Talon’s foresight and closed the brewery hastily.
-The brewery building was, in the last quarter of the 17th century, used as a military prison and then for the Intendant’s residence – the palace – and judicial centre.
+Other accounts say a subsequent Intendant, Count Frontenac, did not have Talon’s foresight and closed the brewery hastily.
+The brewery building was, in the last quarter of the 17th century, used as a military prison and then as the Intendant’s residence – Palais or palace – and judicial centre.
 It was progressively enlarged and modified for these purposes.

-The second palace was an expensively built, substantial building, as it served to administer French interests in North America which stretched to what is now southern U.S. and western Canada.
-It burned too, in 1726, but was promptly rebuilt.
-The second palace was largely destroyed in 1775 by British fusillades when invading American troops led by Benedict Arnold took refuge there.
+The second palace was expensively built, a substantial building used to administer French interests in North America that extended to what is now the southern United States and Western Canada.
+The second palace burned too, in 1726, but was promptly rebuilt.
+It was largely destroyed in 1775 by British fusillades when Benedict Arnold’s invading American troops had taken refuge there.
 The site remained abandoned and desolate for many decades.

-When Boswell bought his land in 1852, it is not clear if he used its underground chambers to store beer.
-Some accounts state that, variously in the 1850s or 1860s, he rented from the War Department the stone cellars under the second palace site nearby to store beer.
-At some point, he acquired long-term rights to build on this second emplacement, one source refers to a 99 year lease.
-Effectively, this was ownership, for this period.
-Thus, Boswell ended by controlling both former palace sites but only one had formerly housed the royal brewery, the one he bought in 1852.
+When Joseph Boswell bought his land in 1852, it is not clear if he used its underground chambers to store beer.
+Some accounts state that, in the 1850s or 1860s, he rented from the War Department stone cellars under the site of the second palace nearby to store beer.
+At some point, he acquired long-term rights to build on that emplacement, one source mentions a 99-year lease, a special form that amounted to ownership for that period.
+Hence, Boswell ended by controlling both former palace sites but only one had formerly housed the French royal brewery, the one he bought in 1852.

-After building his brewery, Boswell continually expanded it, finally to four stories.
-After 1875, he erected a brick building on the ruins of the second palace (destroyed in the 1775 Siege of Quebec).
-The new building was used for storage and as a maltings.
-Boswell’s ceased making its own malt by the 1920s.
+After 1875 he erected a brick building on the ruins of the second palace which had been destroyed in the 1775 siege.
+The new building was used for storage and a maltings.
+Boswell continually expanded the brewery, which finally reached four stories.
+His descendants continued to manage the brewery.
+The brewery ceased making its own malt by the 1920s.

-In 1930, National Breweries Ltd., owner of Boswell’s Brewery from 1909, opened as the “Talon Vaults” the cellars under the former maltings.
-It was used as a reception centre and for tourists.
-As Boswell had ceased making its own malt, it made sense that the vaults became available for these purposes.
-This marketing move can be viewed as embellishing an undeniable link between Boswell’s business and Jean Talon’s brewery, in that the vaults opened were built in the early 1700s, for use by the second palace.
-Jean Talon had never used them to store his beer.
+In 1930 National Breweries Ltd., owner of Boswell’s Brewery after 1909, opened the “Talon Vaults” in the cellars under the former maltings.
+These were used as a reception centre and for tourist visits.
+As Boswell had ceased making malt it made sense that the vaults were re-purposed.
+This marketing move can be viewed as embellishing an undeniable link between Boswell’s business and Jean Talon’s brewery, as my research suggests the vaults were built in the early 1700s for use by the second palace.
+Jean Talon had never used them to store beer, that is.

-Archaeological work since the 1980s in Quebec has confirmed the true facts, although it seems the history was known early in the 1900s, too.
-Perhaps, therefore, there was commercial puffery as the 25th anniversary booklet of National Breweries Ltd. refers to one palace only and if it knew the distinction between the two, it doesn’t explain it.
+Archaeological work since the 1980s has confirmed the true facts, although it seems the history was known early in the 1900s.
+Perhaps, therefore, there was commercial exaggeration as the 25th anniversary booklet of National Breweries Ltd. refers to only one palace and, if the distinction between the two sites was known, the document doesn’t say.

-Between 1930 and the early 1970s when all use of the Boswell complex for brewing had ceased, some 2,000,000 people had visited these vaults.
-They are now more properly termed the Palace Vaults (les Voûtes du Palais) and house an interpretation centre for public viewing, a museum run by the City of Quebec.
+Between 1930 and the early 1970s when all use of the Boswell complex for brewing had ceased, some 2,000,000 people had visited the vaults.
+They are now more properly termed the Palace Vaults (les Voûtes du Palais) and house an interpretation centre, or museum run by the City of Quebec.

 But did Jean Talon build cellars in 1668 under his brewery site to store beer?
 And if he did, did Boswell use these chambers to store his beer from 1852?
 Certainly there are surviving cellars or tunnels under the first palace site.
-They are described in archeological studies conducted since the 1980s, e.g., Marcel Moussette’s excellent study cited below.
-The brewery used one of these chambers to funnel an aqueduct pipe through, at least in later years.
-If I learn anything further I will discuss it here, as stated above.
+These are described in archeological studies conducted since the 1980s, e.g., in Marcel Moussette’s excellent study listed below.
+The brewery used one of these chambers to funnel an aqueduct pipe, at least in later years.

-In 1965-66, heavy drinkers in Quebec City of Dow Ale, made in the Boswell plant, died in a clustered case of apparent alcohol cardiomyopathy.
-By 1968, all brewing onsite permanently ended.
-Some use of the site continued as a distribution centre for Dow Ale made in Montreal, but by 1974, the brewery was torn down.
+In 1965-66 heavy drinkers in Quebec City of Dow Ale, made in the Boswell plant, perished in a clustered case of apparent alcohol cardiomyopathy.
+By 1968 all brewing onsite permanently ended.
+Some use of the site continued as a distribution centre for Dow Ale made in Montreal, but by 1974, the main brewery was torn down.
 A few buildings survive, including an art deco garage built in the 1930s.

 A Picture of Boswell Brewery Not Long After Its Founding On Saint-Valliers Street

 Interestingly, there is mention of cellars, the author states they are shaped like the letter H on its side.
-It’s not clear to me if these cellars were under his property or (this is 1857) leased from the owner of the site of the second palace.
-Second, if they were entirely under the land which formed the first palace, by their shape, they sound like a jail built to hold prisoners, i.e., square rooms with a partition.
-This may suggest these rooms were built after 1668 when the property was adapted to be a prison.
+It’s not clear to me if these cellars were under his property or the site of the second palace, then leased from another party.
+Second, if they were entirely under the land which formed the first palace, by their shape they sound like a jail built to hold prisoners, i.e., square rooms with a partition.
+This may suggest the rooms were built after 1668 when the property was adapted for a prison.

 Boswell’s Brewery in the Mid-1940s